katelee168/katelee168.github.io/drafts/generative-ai/1-training-data.md

 Similarly, early work on photo-realistic image generation didn't use any grounding in photography.
 Rather, the field of Graphics focused on building mathematical models of 3D objects, such as the famous [Utah teapot](https://graphics.cs.utah.edu/teapot/) (1975), and then rendered them onto a 2D images, writing algorithms to mimic the shadowing and light effects of the real world.
-Other work used procedural algorithms to generate realistic textures TODO(add more here).
+Other work used [procedural algorithms](https://en.wikipedia.org/wiki/Procedural_texture) to generate realistic textures and add them to surfaces.
-TODO: add ben poole's work here on making 3D renderings from photographs.

 <figure style="text-align:center;">